Hri7566/mpp-server-dev2/README.md

     - Check for different messages?
     - Check for URL?
     - Notifications for server-generated XSS?
+    - Somehow check for templating, maybe with the existing httpIPCache?
 - Migrate to PostgreSQL instead of SQLite
-     - Likely a low priority, we use prisma anyway, but it would be nice to have a server
+     - Likely a low priority, we use prisma anyway, but it would be nice to have a non-blocking database
 - Implement user caching
     - Skip redis due to the infamous licensing issues
+      - fork?
     - Probably use a simple in-memory cache
     - Likely store with leveldb or JSON